gallochris/gallochris.github.io/gallochris-hugo/content/resume.md

 * * * * *

-### Spring Metrics (now Spring Engage): [springengage.com](http://www.springengage.com/)

-Customer support specialist, 2013-2014, while living in Raleigh, NC.
-This is where I cut my teeth learning the ins and outs of supporting customers that use a software product.

--   Supported hundreds of eCommerce businesses that use behavioral targeting software.
--   Helped folks get started by inserting a JavaScript snippet on their ecommerce stores.
--   Wrote tutorials, blog posts, and technical guides to assist current and future clients.

-* * * * *

-### Four Clouds (Four Dispatch): [fourdispatch.com](http://fourdispatch.com/)

-Marketing & Sales Coordinator, 2012–2013, while living in Chapel Hill, NC.
-This was my first job working in software for a specific product.

--   Helped launch Four Dispatch, a mobile and web app for the delivery/service industry.
--   Completed over 100 customer development interviews.
--   Put together a [blog](http://fourdispatch.com/blog/) that allowed us to understand potential customers.

-* * * * *

 ### UNC-Chapel Hill Athletic Communications: [goheels.com](http://www.goheels.com/)

 Communications Assistant, 2009–2011.
 My first job out of college working